The latest news from the Casino world!

 Are loot boxes legal in belgium?

-Nintendo wanted to close the game’s servers and decided to offer the game in full access without paid content.
-Since December 2, 2024, the game is therefore accessible again in Belgium.
-To get it you will have to buy it via the app store or the play store.
+Nintendo, wishing to shut down the game’s servers, decided to offer the game with full access and no paid content.
+Since 2 December 2024, the game has therefore been available again in Belgium.
+To get it, you’ll need to buy it via the App Store or the Play Store.

-In this version all the limited content and the lucky cookies are available in exchange for leaves that are received for free by participating in challenges, events and other activities in the game.
+In this version, all limited content and fortune cookies are available in exchange for leaves, which you receive for free by taking part in challenges, events and other in-game activities.

 The future of loot boxes in Belgium

-Belgium continues to be one of the strictest countries when it comes to loot boxes, and other nations are taking a close interest in this regulation.
+Belgium remains one of the strictest countries when it comes to loot boxes, and other nations are closely monitoring these regulations.
+The United States and Germany are also considering a ban.

-The debate remains open: some advocate increased protection for players, while others believe that these bans are holding back the video game industry.
+The debate remains open: some argue for greater protection for players, whilst others believe that such bans hinder the video game industry.

 |